Bidirectional Sparse Attention for Faster Video Diffusion Training: Experiment

-As shown in the Table~\ref{compare}, we provide a detailed comparison with the most relevant training-based sparse attention methods, such as MoBA~\cite{lu2025moba} and VSA~\cite{zhang2025vsa}.
-Our BSA achieves a clear advantage in speedup over both MoBA and VSA, and also delivers superior generation quality compared to these sparse attention approaches.
+\textbf{Comparison with Training-based Attentions.} As shown in the Table~\ref{compare}, we provide a comparison with the relevant training-based sparse attention methods, such as MoBA~\cite{lu2025moba} and VSA~\cite{zhang2025vsa}.
+Our BSA achieves an advantage in speedup over others, and also delivers superior generation quality compared to these sparse attention approaches.